 Williams has published over forty short stories in literary magazines famous and obscure, including Witness, The Kenyon Review, Zyzzyva, Alaska Quarterly Review, and, well, you get the idea.

-Three of my stories have been nominated for, but did not win, a Pushcart Prize.
+Nine of his stories have been nominated for, but did not win, a Pushcart Prize.

-Not having taken an academic path, I welcome inquiries from benefactors, patrons, sponsors, underwriters, and shoe companies seeking my endorsement.
+Not having taken an academic path, Williams welcome inquiries from benefactors, patrons, sponsors, underwriters, and shoe companies seeking his endorsement.
 Product placement?
-I'd think about it.
+He'd think about it.